Cardiometabolic Risks, Lifestyle Health Behaviors and Heart Disease in Filipino Americans

 The study's purpose was to describe the cardiometabolic risks and lifestyle health behaviors associated with cardiovascular disease, considering age and gender, in Filipinos, the second largest Asian American population.

-Secondary analysis was conducted of behavioral (smoking, walking, body mass index and soda, fast food and fruit/vegetable consumption), cardiometabolic (hypertension and diabetes) and heart disease variables in the 2011–2012 California Health Interview Survey.
+Secondary analysis was conducted of behavioral (smoking, walking, body mass index and soda, fast food and fruit/vegetable consumption), cardiometabolic (hypertension and diabetes) and heart disease variables in the 2011–2012 California Health Interview Survey (CHIS).

 Age, hypertension and diabetes were associated with heart disease.
 Hypertension was the single greatest heart disease risk, controlling for diabetes, age and gender.